 I’m the author of the poetry collection Observations from Off the Grid and a book of travel essays, Every Day We Disappear.
 My multi-genre writing has appeared in numerous publications, from the Globe and Mail to Utne Reader to Poetry Ireland Review.

-In 2006, Angela graduated from the University of British Columbia with a BFA in Creative Writing.
-She was 36 at the time.
-She became a mature student after travelling the world for more than 15 years.
-During that time she learned how to plant trees, deep-fry donuts, survey for caves, harvest olives, clean toilets, throw pots and many other things that have nothing and everything to do with writing.
+In 2006, I graduated from the University of British Columbia with a degree in Creative Writing.
+I was 36 at the time.
+I became a (very) mature student after travelling for more than 15 years.
+During that time I learned how to plant trees, deep-fry donuts, survey for caves, harvest olives, clean toilets, throw pots and many other things that have nothing and everything to do with writing.

 After graduating, I went to India.
 Next I lived in a log cabin off the grid on Haida Gwaii.
 Then I moved to Hokkaido and taught English to the villagers of Ohtaki for two years.

 In 2017 I completed a Masters of Journalism at Ryerson University.
 One spring day nearly two years ago, I drove from Toronto to the Yukon to Cape Breton Island in a Saturn Ion to meet the people creating local news in rural Canada.
 I’m still on the road.